jadenong/studynotes/physics/03-rotational-motion.md

 #### Newton's Second Law of Rotational Motion

+The net torque equals the moment of inertia times its angular acceleration.

 #### Newton's Third Law of Rotational Motion

 ## Rotating and Translating Objects

 An object can rotate and move through space at the same time.
 In the case of projectile motion, the object's centre of mass will follow the path of a parabola, while the rest of the object will rotate about its centre of mass.

+## Wrench